 Challenges to note

-Rooms are compact by American standards, and the “Alfama” room category can feel genuinely dark due to narrow streets blocking sunlight.
-“Terrace” rooms are essential for the full experience but command significant premiums.
-The final approach involves a narrow alley where guests with heavy rolling luggage will struggle on cobblestones.
+Rooms are compact by American standards, and the basic “Alfama” room category can feel genuinely dark due to narrow streets blocking sunlight.
+Booking “Terrace” rooms is essential for the full experience, even though they command significant price premiums.
+The final approach involves a narrow alley where guests with heavy rolling luggage will seriously struggle on the cobblestones.

 5. The Lumiares Hotel & Spa

-If you have ever traveled with kids or done a multi-city European tour and desperately wished you could make breakfast in your hotel room, The Lumiares is your answer.
-This Small Luxury Hotels of the World property sits on the Bairro Alto and Príncipe Real border.
-It completely reimagines what the best boutique hotels in Lisbon mean for families and longer stays.
+The Lumiares is exceptionally good for families because every unit is apartment-style, featuring Smeg-equipped kitchenettes, induction hobs, and dishwashers.
+This Small Luxury Hotels of the World property sits squarely on the Bairro Alto and Príncipe Real border.
+It completely reimagines what the best boutique hotels in Lisbon can offer for longer stays, making it a brilliant choice if you are doing Portugal with Kids.

 Amenities for long stays

-The rooftop, called Lumi, offers exceptional views of both the Castle and river.
-It doubles as a popular brunch spot for locals, which adds authenticity to the experience.
-There is also a functional spa with a gym, sauna, and steam room.
-It is compact but perfectly adequate for a workout or unwinding after hill-climbing sightseeing.
+The rooftop, called Lumi, offers exceptional views of both the Castle and the river while doubling as a popular brunch spot for locals.
+There is also a highly functional spa with a gym, sauna, and steam room to help you unwind after climbing hills all day.
+Located at the top of the Glória Funicular, the spot is incredibly charming when the tram is operational but creates a brutal uphill walk when it is under maintenance.

 Location logistics

-Located at the top of the Glória Funicular, the spot is charming when operational but creates a steep uphill walk when under maintenance.
-However, taxi access directly to the door is good, mitigating this concern.
-The hotel lacks a traditional pool, so if that is crucial, look elsewhere.
-Traveler feedback suggests this is overwhelmingly the best choice for families or anyone staying more than three nights.
+Fortunately, taxi access directly to the front door is good, completely mitigating this steep concern.
+The hotel lacks a traditional swimming pool, so if lounging by the water is crucial for your trip, you should look elsewhere.
+Ultimately, traveler feedback confirms this is overwhelmingly the smartest choice for groups of friends or anyone staying in town for more than three nights.

 6. Memmo Príncipe Real